Rotem-and-Gilli/Xray2DRR/README.md

 We choosed using the cycleGAN and pix2pix models for this assigments.
 This code is mainly taken from theirs, with minor changes to the model architure.
-You can find the cycleGAN and pix2pix code, with information how to run it, in the folowing link: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix. in order to activate our changes to the model, add to your CycleGAN training the folowing parameter: `--discriminator_type new`.
+You can find the cycleGAN and pix2pix code, with information how to run it, in the folowing link: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.
+In order to activate our changes to the model, add to your CycleGAN training the folowing parameter: `--discriminator_type new`.
 What it does is explained under the "Xray -> DRR" section.

 ## Links to our organised folders